vaarunh/v-attack/README.md

-# X-Attack DDos Attack Tool - Termux
+# V-Attack DDos Attack Tool - Termux
 # Made By Varun Herlekar
 ### This script will help you for the DDos Attack.
 Enjoy! !
 ![logo](vattack.png)